thiippal/running-courses-at-csc/README.md

 ```
 In addition to example Dockerfiles in the directory `builds`, the repository contains scripts for building the Docker images and uploading them to CSC servers.

-### 6. Define a Dockerfile and build an image
+### 6. Define a Dockerfile and build the Docker image

 The custom environment for CSC Notebooks is defined in a Dockerfile.
-For an example, see `examples/pb-jupyter-nlp.dockerfile` in this repository.
+For an example, see [`examples/pb-jupyter-nlp.dockerfile`](examples/pb-jupyter-nlp.dockerfile) in this repository.

 Place the Dockerfile and your `requirements.txt` file created in step 4 into the subdirectory `builds` in the `notebooks-images` repo cloned in step 5.

 Change to the directory `builds` by entering the command `cd builds`.

-Next, execute the following command to build the docker image:
+Next, execute the following command to build the docker image on your Pouta server:
 ```
 sh build.sh <dockerfile-name-without-extension>
 ```